ykxvqze/data_projects/README.md

 ## Data toolkit

-A data toolkit for processing CSV files written in Bash.
+A <a class="external reference" href="https://github.com/ykxvqze/bash_projects#data-toolkit">data toolkit</a> for processing CSV files written in Bash.
 The tools can be passed a CSV file or CSV data piped via stdin.

-<a class="external reference" href="https://github.com/ykxvqze/bash_projects#data-toolkit">tools</a><br>